Data Science Hub

 Now, we have a list that consists of only the most common words along with their frequencies.

 In this exercise, we explored common words, called stopwords, that occur often in a text but do not provide us significant insights.
 We also saw that different libraries like NLTK and WorldCloud have their own stopword lists and that there is no such thing as an ultimate list for stopwords.
 We then filter out those words from one of the categories in NLTK's Brown corpus.
 Exploring word frequencies in the dataset showed us that removal of stopwords and the punctuations is an iterative process.
 This brings us to the gist of this exercise that when we work with text data, we need to be aware of the fact that stopword list we are given is limited and we can always combine multiple lists or even create our own stopword list specific to the needs of our project, and the filtering out stopwords and punctuations can be an iterative process (Check out also Agoda Reviews project for reference).
-If you like to explore what other frameworks offer in terms of stopwords, you can check the list of other NLP packages in the Natural Language Processing section.
+If you like to explore what other frameworks offer in terms of stopwords, you can check the list of other NLP packages in the section.